FrozenDroid/Learning/Server Administration/Docker.md

 To do this, you first have to disable Docker's intefering with IPTABLES.
 1. Create the file `/etc/docker/daemon.json` if it doesn't already exist.
-2. Add `{ "iptables": false }` to the file, or add the key-value pair to the JSON if it is already present.
+2. Add `{ "iptables": false }` to the file, or add the key-value pair to the JSON root if it is already present.

 Now you can manually create rules!
 ## Inside container or not?